-Other important benefits of breastfeeding include proper jaw and facial development which reduces both ear infections and bite issues, by preventing malocclusion.4 The skin to skin contact that breastfeeding provides helps babies acquire the beneficial bacteria that protects them from diseases and builds their immune system.5 Skin to skin contact also provides relaxation for both parent and child due to the effects of oxytocin.
+Other important benefits of breastfeeding include proper jaw and facial development which reduces both ear infections and bite issues, by preventing malocclusion.4 The skin to skin contact that breastfeeding provides helps babies acquire the beneficial bacteria that protects them from diseases and builds their immune system.5 Skin to skin contact also provides relaxation for both parent/caretaker and child due to the effects of oxytocin.
 Long term benefits are laid out in this WHO publication.
 Breastfeeding also has its economical benefits.

 Another important factor of breastmilk is that during breastfeeding, baby’s saliva reacts with the breastmilk to produce chemically reactive molecules containing oxygen while simultaneously providing growth-promoting nucleotide precursors.
 In other words, breastmilk produces a combination of stimulatory and inhibitory metabolites that regulate early oral–and hence gut–microbiota when mixed with saliva.6

-For additional information on the physical benefits associated with breastfeeding for both parent and baby, see Lamaze’s ‘Healthy Birth Practice #6: Keep Mother and Baby Together – It’s Best for Mother, Baby, and Breastfeeding’.
+For additional information on the physical benefits associated with breastfeeding for both parent/caretaker and baby, see Lamaze’s ‘Healthy Birth Practice #6: Keep Mother and Baby Together – It’s Best for Mother, Baby, and Breastfeeding’.

 Lastly, this in-depth study by Brian Palmer, DDS, discusses the benefits of breastfeeding and overall health.